Later life of Isaac Newton: Theological studies

-Alchemy

-Newton devoted much of his time to the study of chemistry.
-A great number of his experiments still remain in manuscript.
-His Tabula Quantilatum et Graduum Caloris contains a comparative scale of temperature from that of melting ice to that of a small kitchen fire.
-He wrote another chemical paper De Natura Acidorum.
-Sir Isaac spent much time in the study of the alchemists including Jacob Boehme.
-In an earlier part of his life, Newton and a relation Dr Newton of Grantham had put up furnaces and had wrought for several months in quest of the philosophers tincture.
-Sir Isaac also studied the manuscripts of Flamsteed's Explication of Hieroglyphic Figures and William Yworth's Processus Mysterii Magnii Magni Philosophicus.
-Scientists have discovered that before Isaac died he burned important papers in his fireplace and they think it might have been an important discovery he made while doing alchemy.

-Sir Isaac Newton's final years
+Final years

 In the last few years of Newton's life he was troubled by urinary incontinence and urinary tract calculi.
 In January 1725 he was seized with violent cough and inflammation of the lungs which induced him to move to Kensington.
 In the next month he had a case of gout and then had an improvement of health.
 His duties from the mint were terminated and thus he seldom left home.
 On 28 February 1727 he went to London to preside at a meeting of the Royal Society but his health condition forced him to return to Kensington on 4 March when it was determined he had a gallstone.
 He endured great suffering.
 On 18 March he became delirious around 6 pm and stayed in that state until Monday 20 March 1727 when he died between one and two in the morning.
 His body was taken to London and on Tuesday, 28 March it lay in state in the Jerusalem Chamber in Westminster Abbey, and then was moved to his burial location in the Abbey.
 (Note: the date of Newton's death is 20 March 1726/27 in the "Old Style" Julian calendar and 31 March 1727 in the "New Style" Gregorian calendar).
 Voltaire was present at his funeral and praised the British for honoring a scientist of heretical religious beliefs with burial there.

 His considerable liquid estate was divided equally between his eight half-nieces and half-nephews — three Pilkingtons, three Smiths and two Bartons (including Catherine Barton Conduitt).
 Woolsthorpe Manor passed to his heir-in-law, a John Newton ("God knows a poor representative of so great a man"), who, after six years of "cock[fight]ing, horse racing, drinking and folly" was forced to mortgage and then sell the manor before dying in a drunken accident.

 Towards the end of his life, Newton took up residence at Cranbury Park, near Winchester with his niece and her husband until his death in 1727.
 He died in his sleep.